ringecosystem/RingDAO/README.md

 - Only members can create proposals
 - Only members can approve
 - The plugin can only create proposals on the [Optimistic Token Voting plugin](#optimistic-token-voting-plugin) provided that the `duration` is equal or greater than the minimum defined
 - The DAO can update the plugin settings

+## Emergency Multisig

+Like before, this plugin allows Security Council members to create and approve proposals.
+If a super majority approves, proposals can be executed immediately.

+### Permissions

+- Only members can create proposals
+- Only members can approve
+- The plugin can execute actions on the DAO immediately
+- The DAO can update the plugin settings

 ## DO's and DONT's